defold/defold.github.io/llms/apis/engine-graphics-src-dmsdk-graphics-graphics-h.md

 - `id_index` (uint8_t) - Index for internal tracking or binding variation.
 Typically used when multiple texture IDs are managed within the same unit (e.g. array textures or multi-bind)
 - `texture` (dmGraphics::HTexture) - Handle to the texture object to enable and bind

+### EnableVertexBuffer
+*Type:* FUNCTION
+Binds a vertex buffer for rendering.
+Associates a vertex buffer with a specific binding index in the graphics pipeline.
+The buffer provides the actual vertex data that will be processed according to the active vertex declaration for that binding index.

+**Parameters**

+- `context` (dmGraphics::HContext) - Graphics context
+- `vertex_buffer` (dmGraphics::HVertexBuffer) - Vertex buffer handle
+- `binding_index` (uint32_t) - Binding index to associate with this buffer

+### EnableVertexDeclaration
+*Type:* FUNCTION
+Binds a vertex declaration for rendering.
+Associates a vertex declaration with a specific binding index in the graphics pipeline.
+The declaration defines how vertex data is interpreted and laid out in memory.

+**Parameters**

+- `context` (dmGraphics::HContext) - Graphics context
+- `vertex_declaration` (dmGraphics::HVertexDeclaration) - Vertex declaration handle
+- `binding_index` (uint32_t) - Binding index to associate with this declaration
+- `base_offset` (uint32_t) - Byte offset to add to all vertex attribute pointers
+- `program` (dmGraphics::HProgram) - Shader program to use with this declaration

 ### FaceWinding
 *Type:* ENUM